LuoFeifan77/DeepFAFM/README.md

 You can find partial pre-trained models in checkpoints_ours for reproducibility.

 # Acknowledgement
-The framework implementation is adapted from [Unsupervised Learning of Robust Spectral Shape Matching](https://github.com/dongliangcao/Unsupervised-Learning-of-Robust-Spectral-Shape-Matching/tree/main?tab=readme-ov-file).
+The framework implementation is adapted from [Unsupervised Learning of Robust Spectral Shape Matching](https://github.com/dongliangcao/Unsupervised-Learning-of-Robust-Spectral-Shape-Matching/tree/main?tab=readme-ov-file).\

-The implementation of [DiffusionNet](https://github.com/nmwsharp/diffusion-net) is based on the official implementation.
+The implementation of [DiffusionNet](https://github.com/nmwsharp/diffusion-net) is based on the official implementation.\
+The fliter learning network implementation is adapted from [How Powerful are Spectral Graph Neural Networks]([https://github.com/dongliangcao/Unsupervised-Learning-of-Robust-Spectral-Shape-Matching/tree/main?tab=readme-ov-file](https://github.com/GraphPKU/JacobiConv/tree/master)).\